 Solving a supernova

 Supernovae are enormously powerful explosions, occurring when large stars run out of nuclear fuel.
 They create extreme conditions that aren’t seen anywhere else in the universe, which makes them intriguing to astronomers.
 Even so, they’re not fully understood because nearby supernovas are so rare.
 For example, scientists were mystified as to how supernova shock waves are able to accelerate cosmic rays almost to the speed of light.
 Thanks to NIF, however, the puzzle has been solved.
-According to LLNL, in 2020 researchers used the giant laser to recreate supernova-like conditions on a miniature scale, and found that turbulence in the shock waves is responsible for the anomalous acceleration.
+According to LLNL (opens in new tab), in 2020 researchers used the giant laser to recreate supernova-like conditions on a miniature scale, and found that turbulence in the shock waves is responsible for the anomalous acceleration.
 That’s something that could never have been discovered purely from astronomical observations.

-Another use the giant laser can be put to is compressing material to extremely high densities – much higher than anything found here on Earth, but comparable to the conditions at the centre of giant planets such as Jupiter and Saturn.
-It’s been used, for example, to study the way in which hydrogen turns into a metal under such conditions.
+Another use the giant laser can be put to is compressing material to extremely high densities – much higher than anything found here on Earth, but comparable to the conditions at the centre of giant planets such as Jupiter (opens in new tab) and Saturn (opens in new tab).
+It’s been used, for example, to study the way in which hydrogen turns into a metal under such conditions (opens in new tab).
 And in 2014, NIF was used to squeeze a diamond crystal to a pressure equivalent to that at the centre of Saturn – 14 times the pressure in the Earth’s own core.
 A particular challenge in this experiment was to avoid creating enormously high temperatures.
 While these are desirable in fusion experiments, they’re unrealistic in the context of a planetary core.
 With careful design, however, the experiment succeeded in compressing the diamond to a density similar to that of lead – and provided a wealth of data for planetary scientists in the process.

 It’s conceivable, too, that NIF may have practical space applications of a completely different kind.
 This is because fusion power, in addition to its potential applications here on Earth, might also be a viable option for spacecraft propulsion.
-Over the years a number of possible designs have been put forward, but most of these produce fusion reactions in a completely different way from NIF.
-In 2005, however, LLNL scientist Charles Orth worked with NASA to develop a space propulsion concept based on the selfsame principles as NIF.
-Called VISTA, for “Vehicle for Interplanetary Transport Applications”, the design employs a conical arrangement of laser beams to initiate fusion in a series of small fuel pellets, with the resulting thrust then being deflected in the desired direction with the aid of powerful magnets according to page 7 of a report by the US Department of Energy.
+Over the years a number of possible designs have been put forward (opens in new tab), but most of these produce fusion reactions in a completely different way from NIF.
+In 2005, however, LLNL scientist Charles Orth (opens in new tab) worked with NASA to develop a space propulsion concept based on the selfsame principles as NIF.
+Called VISTA, for “Vehicle for Interplanetary Transport Applications”, the design employs a conical arrangement of laser beams to initiate fusion in a series of small fuel pellets, with the resulting thrust then being deflected in the desired direction with the aid of powerful magnets according to page 7 of a report by the US Department of Energy (opens in new tab).